rxjia/python-fcl-octomap/README.md

 FCL-Python is an (unofficial) Python interface for the [Flexible Collision Library (FCL)](https://github.com/flexible-collision-library/fcl), an excellent C++ library for performing proximity and collision queries on pairs of geometric models.
-Currently, this package is targeted to FCL 0.5.0.
+Currently, this package is targeted for FCL 0.5.0.

 This package supports three types of proximity queries for pairs of geometric models:
 * __Collision Detection__: Detecting whether two models overlap (and optionally where).
 * __Distance Computation__: Computing the minimum distance between a pair of models.
-* __Continuous Collision Detection__: Detecting whether two moving models overlap during movement (and optionally the time of contact).
+* __Continuous Collision Detection__: Detecting whether two models overlap during motion (and optionally the time of contact).

 This package also supports most of FCL's object shapes, including:
 * TriangleP